Impact of the September 11 attacks on the entertainment industry: Music and radio

 The lyrics for Sean Altman's a capella song "Zombie Jamboree" was changed from "There's a high-wire zombie between the World Trades" to "There's an accapella zombie singing down Broadway".

 Theme parks

-The Walt Disney World attraction The Timekeeper, a 360-degree film presentation that featured a panoramic view of New York City (including the Twin Towers) closed on September 11, 2001, and updated the scene of New York City so that the titular character was sent to 2000, a year before the attacks, which caused all references to the WTC to be removed.
+The Walt Disney World attraction The Timekeeper, a 360-degree film presentation at Magic Kingdom that featured a panoramic view of New York City (including the Twin Towers) closed on September 11, 2001, and updated the scene of New York City so that the titular character was sent to 2000, a year before the attacks, which caused all references to the WTC to be removed.
 The attraction closed five years later.

+The green screen stunt performance for explosions in New York City in the initial version of the pre-show of Armageddon – Les Effets Speciaux at Walt Disney Studios Park at the Disneyland Paris resort was replaced by a surfing stunt performance due to the attacks.